Find out why we think it pays to book your holiday early...

 Above, Santa Maria

-Santa Maria, on the island of Sal, is a colourful and atmospheric place to wander around for a day or two, soaking up an authentic flavour of Cape Verde that would otherwise desert those who choose to spend their entire trip on the sand.
+Santa Maria, on the island of Sal, is a colourful and atmospheric place to wander around for a few hours, soaking up an authentic flavour of Cape Verde that would otherwise desert those who choose to spend their entire trip on the sand.
 Discover some of our favourite beachside restaurants in Santa Maria.

 Cape Verde provides a fantastic range of water sports, but among the most exciting and rewarding are wind sports.
 Between November and March, the winds can be quite strong on much of the coastline of Sal and Boa Vista, and this makes for some superb kitesurfing conditions.
 Whether you're a seasoned pro or a complete beginner, there is ample facilities and tuition available to holidaymakers looking to engage in the sport.
 Here are some of the archipelago's top water sports.